gludington/conditional-visibility/README.md

 This module uses the [socketlib](https://github.com/manuelVo/foundryvtt-socketlib) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

+### levels (optional but suggested)

+This module uses the [levels](https://github.com/theripper93/Levels) library.
+It is a optional but suggested dependency and it is recommended for the best experience and compatibility with other modules.

 ## Usage

 ### Conditions